Dear Madam & Sir,

 One of the main company responsible for the fire is Royal Golden Eagle (RGE) and Asia Pacific Resources International Limited (APRIL)

 You can read about the analysis from the World Research Institute website

 The chairman of both companies is Mr. Sukanto Tanoto, your main donator.

-I have noted with concern that you are accepting donation from Sukanto Tanoto, establishing the Tanoto Scholarship Fund at NUS.
+I have noted with concern that you are accepting donation from Sukanto Tanoto, establishing the Tanoto Foundation Centre for Southeast Asian Arts at NAFA.

-How would you feel about a Scholarship in NUS named after the person whose companies are responsible for the haze.
+How would you feel about a Library named after the person whose companies are responsible for the haze.

 Sukanto Tanoto is the chairman of APRIL (Asia Pacific Resources International Limited).
 APRIL is also a company which is known to be responsible for clearing massive areas of rainforest in the Indonesian province of Riau to create acacia plantations.APRIL is also draining large areas of peat bog.
 APRIL’s production methods are an ecological, social, and climatic catastrophe.

 Every year Singapore received smoke from forest fires in Indonesia with the worst level of air pollution and triggering a health warning.
 These fires came from the clearing and destruction of rain forests in Sumatra and Kalimantan.
 Part of these are caused by the plantation operations by Sukanto Tanoto’s companies.

 The rainforest on Sumatra is a highly diverse ecosystem – if the forest dies, the native animals and plants will have no chance to survive.
 This development especially threatens the critically endangered Sumatran Tiger – the greatest threat to this animal is listed as “the loss of habitat through palm oil and acacia plantations.”
 In 2010, APRIL was banned from the FSC certification system as a consequence of its production methods.